bpangburn/swingset/swingset/README.md

 ## DESCRIPTION

 SwingSet is an open source Java toolkit containing data-aware replacements for many of the standard Java Swing components.
-While there are several commercially available solutions that perform similar tasks, SwingSet is the first known open source solution.

 The SwingSet feature-set currently includes:
 1. data-aware replacements for JTextField, JTextArea, JComboBox, JCheckBox, JLabel, JSlider, & JFormattedTextField